JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 "The excitement of this new discovery of mine must, I think, have turned my head for a while.
-I felt such a devouring eagerness to see you–to try you with a word or two about the Diamond, and to MAKE you look at me, and speak to me, in that way–that I put my hair tidy, and made myself as nice as I could, and went to you boldly in the library where I knew you were writing.
+I felt such a devouring eagerness to see you–to try you with a word or two about the Diamond, and to _Make_ you look at me, and speak to me, in that way–that I put my hair tidy, and made myself as nice as I could, and went to you boldly in the library where I knew you were writing.